kyzinatra/encodexx/readme.md

 - 3.6 KB bundle
 - Works in both the browser and Node.js
 - Extensive customization options
+- Uses a low-level JavaScript API for fast encoding and decoding

   Visit [encodexx.net](https://encodexx.net) or install via: